ecmwf/pdbufr/docs/read_bufr.rst

                "stationNumber": [843, 925],
                "airTemperature": slice(273.16, 293.16)}

-    A geographical filter can be defined like this;
+    A geographical filter can be defined like this:

      .. code-block:: python